Military Aircraft Restoration Corporation (MARC)

-in the early 1970s as 'Yesterday's Air Force'.
+is no museum open to the public, or displays.
+In the early 1970s as "Yesterday's Air Force".
 It is one of the longest

-running aircraft recovery and salvage companies.
+running aircraft recovery and salvage companies, with hangars and storage space at Chino Airport.
 Later renamed "Military

 Aircraft Restoration Corporation" (MARC) have been involved in dozens

 of recoveries, and a few restoration projects.
-Tallichet is a WWII
+Founder David Tallichet was a World War II

-veteran himself, who served in Europe, and a successful businessman
+veteran who served in Europe, and a successful businessman

 Collection

-Pacific, mostly from Papua New Guinea mainly by Charles
+Pacific, mostly from Papua New Guinea Tadji Airfield by Charles

 Darby and Monty